Smedley Butler: Haiti and second Medal of Honor

 For extraordinary heroism in action as Commanding Officer of detachments from the 5th, 13th, 23d Companies and the Marine and sailor detachment from the U.S.S.
 Connecticut, Major Butler led the attack on Fort Rivière, Haiti, 17 November 1915.
 Following a concentrated drive, several different detachments of Marines gradually closed in on the old French bastion fort in an effort to cut off all avenues of retreat for the Cacos.
 Reaching the fort on the southern side where there was a small opening in the wall, Major Butler gave the signal to attack and Marines from the 15th Company poured through the breach, engaged the Cacos, took the bastion, and crushed the Cacos resistance.

 Subsequently, as the initial organizer and commanding officer of the Gendarmerie d'Haïti (the native police force), Butler established a record as a capable administrator.
 Under his supervision, social order, administered by the Haitian government of Philippe Sudré Dartiguenave, was largely restored.
+Major Butler received a commission from Dartiguenave as a général de division while he was serving as the gendarmerie commandant.
 He recalled later that during his time in Haiti, he and his troops "hunted the Cacos like pigs."

 World War I

 Butler (far right) with other Marines in Vera Cruz, Mexico, 1914.
 From left to right: Sgt.
 Maj.
 John H. Quick, Maj.
-Gen. Wendell Cushing Neville, Lt.
-Gen. John Archer Lejeune.
+Gen. Wendell Cushing Neville, Col. John Archer Lejeune.

 During World War I, Butler was (to his disappointment) not assigned to a combat command on the Western Front.
 He made several requests for a posting in France, writing letters to his personal friend and fellow Medal of Honor recipient, Wendell Cushing Neville, who was in command of the 5th Marines in Europe.
 While Butler's superiors considered him brave and brilliant, they described him as "unreliable."